Drug & Alcohol Rehab in Herefordshire

 What is Rehabilitation for Cocaine Addiction in Herefordshire?

 Often consumed in the form of a white powder, cocaine is a highly addictive substance.

-Although it is not physically addictive like alcohol, the effects can still be extreme.
+Although it is not physically addictive like alcohol – and so cocaine detox is not necessary – the effects can still be extreme.

 When consumed, cocaine provides individuals with feelings of euphoria but can also cause serious behavioural changes.

 This is often picked up on by friends and family the fastest as they know the individual closely, making it one of the signs and symptoms of cocaine usage.